NATHAN BOWLES

 About

 Bowles made his mainstage debut with The Dallas Opera as Benvolio in Roméo et Juliette, and has also appeared with the company’s outreach program as Miguel in Offenbach’s Pépito and Dandini in The Billy Goats Gruff.
 He debuted with LA Opera last season as Benvolio and has since returned as the Bullfighter in Ainadamar and Borsa in Rigoletto.
 This season with the company, he will appear as Parpignol in La Bohème, Dr. Caius in Falstaff, and First Armored Man in Die Zauberflöte.
-He made his Tulsa Opera debut earlier this year as Don José in The Tragedy of Carmen.
+He made his Tulsa Opera debut early last year as Don José in The Tragedy of Carmen.
 Most recently, he made his role and house debut with Pacific Opera Project as Canio in Pagliacci.
 Recent summer engagements include performances with The Santa Fe Opera as the Animal Tamer and as a waiter in Der Rosenkavalier.

 Other operatic credits include Don José in Carmen, John Styx in Orpheus in the Underworld, the Baker in Into the Woods, and Alfred in Die Fledermaus with Western Plains Opera.
 With Meadows Lyric Theatre at SMU, he appeared as Male Chorus in The Rape of Lucretia and Judge Danforth in The Crucible.